dandraka/Zoro/MaskingTypes.md

 ### MaskType=Query

-The field contents are substituted with a randomly picked item of one or more given lists which are fetch using a database query.
+The field contents are substituted with a randomly picked item of one or more given lists which are fetched using a database query.
 A selector can be used to pick the correct list (for example, streets that martch the country).
-If a match is not found, a DataNotFound exception is raised (no fall back possible).
+If a match is not found, a DataNotFound exception is raised (no fallback possible).

 #### Mandatory, optional and ignored fields